-There are many ways how to cut a circle in wood.
+There are many ways to cut a circle in wood.
 You can use a jigsaw, a trim router a hole saw or even a table saw.
-The easiest way to cut out a rough circle shape is to use the tool freehand.
-But if you want to cut a precise circle the best way is to use a tool in combination with a woodworking jig.
+The easiest way to cut a rough circle shape is to use the tool freehand.
+But if you want to cut a precise circle the best way is to use the tool in combination with a woodworking jig.

-Using a trim router is the best way how to cut a precise circle in wood.
+Using a trim router is the best way to cut a precise circle in wood.
 In combination with a router circle cutting jig, you will achieve the desired results.
 I have already built a router jig for cutting circles.
-It is a great jig, unfortunately, the only disadvantage is that after several turns with the router the cable gets tangled.
-Itβs not a big deal, but itβs not comfortable.
-However, this is not the case with cordless trim routers.
+It is a great jig, unfortunately, the only disadvantage is that after several turns with the router, the cable gets tangled.
+It’s not a big deal, but it’s not comfortable.
+This is not the case for cordless trim routers.

-This time I made a circle jig with an upgrade.
-The router attached to the jig is not fixed to the circle base with screws but adjustable bearings.
+So I made an upgraded version of a router circle jig.
+The router is not attached to the circle base with screws but adjustable bearings.
 This allows the router to rotate freely on the base.
 The router always remains in the same position and there is no need to worry about the cable anymore.

-The router circle cutting jig is designed for cutting smaller circles (from 1cm to 31 cm in diameter) and can be used both with cord and cordless trim routers.
+The router circle cutting jig is designed for cutting smaller circles (from 10 mm to 310 mm in diameter) and can be used both with corded and cordless trim routers.
 Also, any type of hand router can be used, since the router is not fixed to the base but gripped by adjustable bearings.

 I built the circle jig in a few hours.
-The material is easily available.
-For the base, I used birch plywood and MDF.
+As for the material, I used birch plywood and MDF.

 Table of Contents